ADI-Foundation-Labs/ADI-Stack-zkOS-Interface/README.md

-# ZKsync OS Interface
+# ADI Stack OS Interface

-This repository contains the stable MultiVM interface for ZKsync OS that is meant to be implemented by all releases of [adi-stack-os](https://github.com/ADI-Foundation-Labs/ADI-Stack-zkOS).
+This repository contains the stable MultiVM interface for ADI Stack OS that is meant to be implemented by all releases of [adi-stack-os](https://github.com/ADI-Foundation-Labs/ADI-Stack-zkOS).

 ## Policies